zilexa/Homeserver/Filesystems-guide/Filesystems-options.md

 - You choose whether data is balanced over the disks (writing data to disks with most free space) or stored linearly: fill up 1 disk before using the next.
 - Protecting against drive failure (like with raid1) can be done through SnapRAID!
 This will only cost you 1 disk per 4 disks.

+### Downsides of MergerFS
+- This is basically an application in user-space.
+It is not a filesystem-level solution, instead runs on top of existing filesystems.
+This adds a layer of complexion and will affect read/write performance.
+- Creating backups of the drives is a bit more complicated, as you can only backup individual drives, but a folder could span across multiple drives.

 ## Option 3: Use Btrfs data duplication?
 BtrFS offers 3 ways to create a single fileystem across multiple devices, I only mention 2 here:
 - **BtrFS Single**: data is allocated to disks linearly, metadata is duplicated (`mkfs.btrfs -d single /dev/sda /dev/sdb /dev/sdc /dev/sdd`)